GitChow/PrintNicely/readme.md

+# About
+A google chrome extension to help print neat CV from LinkedIn via css/js injection.

 # Target
 I maintain CV in LinkedIn, but its own "save to pdf" function sucks, either did not find a nice tool to fit best my needs: